NOAA-MDL/grib2io-interp/README.md

 ## NCEPLIBS Libraries

 ### sp and ip
-The NCEP Spectral Interpolation (NCEPLIBS-sp) library is a dependency for the NCEP Interpolation (NCEPLIBS-ip) library.
+The NCEP Spectral Interpolation [(NCEPLIBS-sp)](https://github.com/NOAA-EMC/NCEPLIBS-sp) library is a dependency for the NCEP Interpolation [(NCEPLIBS-ip)](https://github.om/NOAA-EMC/NCEPLIBS-ip) library.
 Both of these libraries are Fortran-based and contains OpenMP directives.

 ## Installation
-If NCEPLIBS-sp, and NCEPLIBS-ip libraries have been installed to custom locations (i.e. not default paths), then please define the root of these installations via environment variables `SP_DIR`, and `IP_DIR`, respectively.
+If NCEPLIBS-sp, and NCEPLIBS-ip libraries have been installed to custom locations (i.e. not default paths), then define the root of these installations via environment variables `SP_DIR`, and `IP_DIR`, respectively.
 ```shell
 pip install grib2io-interp
 ```